szatkus/js2me/js/me/README.md

 Also there are some special fields.
 1. superclass.
 Just name of superclass, you have to use my internal dollar convention.
 superClass: 'javaRoot.$javax.$microedition.$lcdui.$Item'

 2. interfaces.
-Array of names of some interfaces.
+An array of names of some interfaces.
 interfaces: ['javaRoot.$java.$util.$Enumeration']

+2. require.
+An array of names with all classes needed to execute the methods (for example if create SomethingHappenedException in one of the methods you should add its name here).
+You don't have to add basic classes like javaRoot.$java.$lang.$NullPointerException or javaRoot.$java.$lang.$String.